Encounters with Western

 Sultan Mu‘izz ud-Din Sought Support from Chinese Emperor Against Spaniards

-When Sultan ‘Azim ud-Din along with his family and men were imprisoned in Zamboanga due to his alleged treachery, the Spanish government, with the recommendation of Juan Angles, Jesuit missionary to Jolo, decided to destroy Sulu.
+When Sultan ‘Azim ud-Din, along with his family and men, were imprisoned in Zamboanga due to his alleged treachery, the Spanish government, with the recommendation of Juan Angeles Jesuit missionary to Jolo, decided to destroy Sulu.

-Sultan ‘Azim ud-Din who was already brought to Manila, proposed that his sister and daughter be brought to Sulu to negotiate peace and the release of Christian captives by his younger brother, Sultan Mu‘izz ud-Din.
+Sultan ‘Azim ud-Din who was already brought to Manila, proposed that his sister and daughter be brought to Sulu to negotiate peace and the release of Christian captives, together with his younger brother, Sultan Mu‘izz ud-Din.
 Only his daughter Fatima was permitted to go to Jolo.
-On May 12, 1753, she arrived and was well received by his uncle.
+On May 12, 1753, she arrived and was received well by his uncle.
 Fifty slaves were released and sent to Zamboanga.

 On December 20, 1753, Fatima with Mu‘izz ud-Din’s ambassador, Muhammad Isma‘il arrived in Manila to negotiate peace.
-Sultan Mu’izz ud-Din in his letter to the Governor General requested the release of his brother, relatives and followers, and promised that he would punish the Tiruns who were constantly conducting slave raiding.
+Sultan Mu’izz ud-Din, in his letter to the governor-general, requested the release of his brother, relatives, and followers, and promised that he would punish the Tiruns who were constantly conducting slave raiding.
 But while peace was being negotiated, the M’ranaos kept on increasing their maritime strength and accelerated their attacks on Leyte, Calamianes, and Albay.
-They were greatly responsible for the abandonment of many settlements in the Visayas and the dislocation of economic life of thousands of people.
+They were greatly responsible for the abandonment of many settlements in the Visayas and the dislocation of the economic life of thousands of people.
 They did this since most of the troops used by Spaniards against them were Visayans.
-The Maguindanaoans and their Iranun allies also captured the Spanish manned Tandag fort in Eastern Mindanao.
+The Maguindanaoans and their Iranun allies also captured the Spanish-manned Tandag fort in Eastern Mindanao.
 These attacks led the Spaniards to devise a more elaborate and effective naval system of defense.

 Sources: